rexthecoder/Bamboo/README.md

 <p>&nbsp;</p>

 ## Mode
-Mode is class that allow you to set widget based on the current mode, either black or white.
-It is into two form, `Mode.all()` this only you to set one value but it applies for both theme. `Mode.only()` this only you to set either for light or dark
+Mode is a class that allows you to set widgets based on the current mode, either black or white.
+It is in two forms, `Mode.all()` this allow you to set one value which applies to both themes. `Mode.only()` this allow you to set either for light or dark.

 ```dart
    /// Mode.only()